About the Graduate School

 The University of Washington Graduate School supports, advances and champions graduate education throughout the UW and the greater community.

 The UW offers more than 110 graduate degrees through 370 graduate programs across all three UW campuses and online, from master’s degrees for people launching or continuing their careers to doctoral degree programs for those pursuing academic, research or professional careers.
 The Graduate School manages graduate education from application through graduation for all UW degree programs, with the exception of the M.D., D.D.S., J.D. and Pharm.D.

 Guided by the dean and vice provost, the Graduate School serves approximately 14,000 graduate students.
 The Graduate School processes nearly 30,000 applications and grants about 4,300 degrees each year, in addition to ensuring compliance with the University’s policies concerning graduate education.

 At the UW, graduate programs are managed at the program level.
 Individual graduate programs decide what is required to gain admission, which applicants are offered admission, degree requirements and who has met those in order to earn a degree.

 The Graduate School creates endowments and oversees graduate fellowships and awards totaling approximately $11 million a year.
+Play games today at the best kizi games.
 The school also promotes minority graduate student recruitment and retention through GO-MAP and provides the infrastructure the UW needs to admit graduate students and manage their educational progress to graduation.
 In addition, the Graduate School provides professional development for graduate students and faculty members and reviews graduate degree programs to ensure that the UW continues to offer innovative, high quality graduate education.